 Let i, j denote anode and cathode connections

 We then fill the matrices.
 This is the crux of this extended, programmatic, modified nodal analysis approach, which allows for fast and efficient symbolic computation.
 We start with the most basic circuit elements.
-Mind the notation, where ‘i’ refers to both a vector and an index.
+Mind the notation, where ‘i’ and ‘j’ refers to both a vectors and matrix-indices.

 For all passives